Creating a Writing Practice

 The environment this takes place in is entirely up to you.
 So is the timeline.
 Creativity can’t be rushed.
 I’ve learned with my writing that the more flexible I can be with each writing session and allow for space (sometimes 2-4 weeks) to let the writing sit and process, can help me deeper the story in a way I wouldn’t be able to by forcing myself to write more words just because I committed to it.
 Determining how much time to take away from your writing can be difficult to determine.
 Rest is also forward motion, just don’t leave your writing piece to sit for a year or more, we want to read your story!

 This is where doing an intuition check is important.
 Get honest with yourself to see if you’re avoiding the project altogether or if your mind starts to wonder about the characters and plot.
-When you find yourself getting curious, ask questions such as “what if this happened?”
+When you find yourself getting curious, ask questions such as “What if this happened?”
 Or, “What if the character says this?” then, it’s time to re-engage with writing again.

-It is consistency that will move your closer to complete your writing project.
+It is consistency that will move you closer to completing your writing project.
 The journey doesn’t need to be neat and clean.
 The messier the better!
 This is a creative process that requires nurturing ourselves, our minds, and our words.
 Remaining committed to the process matters and so does your story.
 This process is rarely linear and you may find that you stick with your writing process for a few weeks or months and then start to fall away from it.
 Instead of beating yourself up, give yourself grace and allow yourself to get curious again.
 Are there pieces of your process that were helpful in the beginning but no longer serve you?
 Great!
 Edit your process.
-Maybe you’re needing a new setting or environment.
+Maybe you need a new setting or environment.
 Great!
 You can change that.
 Allow this process to be fluid and flexible in a way that keeps you moving towards your goals without feeling like a burden.

 Need support in honing in on your writing process?
 Working with a professional writing coach can help!
 This is a large piece of what I help writers define and maintain.
 Remember, there are no right or wrong answers, there is only exploring to honor your craft.